Alexwilliamson1/Pokemon-Data-Query/README.md

-# Pokemon Data Query
+# Pokemon Data Query v1.0.0

 ## Description:

-The program uses multi-threading and dynamic memory allocation to read, copy, and write data from a .csv file while simultaneously processing user input.
-After verifying that the “pokemon.csv” data file exists in the user’s working directory, the program asks the user whether they would like to search the file for Pokemon of a specific type.
-The user also has the option to write their query results to a new file at any time.

-The purpose of the program is to demonstrate the efficiency of using multi-threading when, for example, performing operations on a large dataset or database.
-Future improvements would involve expanding search criteria, developing the user interface, and incorporating larger, more comprehensive datasets.
+The program uses a command-line interface to present user options for querying a data file and saving query results.
+It implements multi-threading and dynamic memory allocation to copy, save, and write file data according to the user's input.

 ## Requirements:

 The program requires a C compiler and POSIX thread support.
-The file “pokemon.csv” must also be in the current working directory.

 ## To build and run the program:

-Open a command-line interface and navigate to the directory containing the file “main.c.”
-To build the program, use the command “make” or “gcc -Wall -pthread main.c appendMain.c createPokemon.c addPokemon.c cleanUp.c copyData.c createFile.c fileCheck.c -o main.”
-To run the program, use “./main.”
+Save all the program files, including "makefile" and "pokemon.csv," in one directory (folder).
+Then, open a command-line interface, navigate to the directory containing the files, and run the command "make."
+Run the command “./main” to start the program.

 ## Notes: